What Are Real Numbers?

 Real numbers are basically all the numbers you could think of if somebody told you to think of a number.
 HowStuffWorks

 Math is pretty confusing — at least to people who don't understand it.
-Which is most of us.
+Which is a lot of us.

-The thing about math is you have to learn terms in order to understand what numbers are, what kinds of numbers are out there, and the characteristics of each type.
-Numbers are just mathematical symbols that are used to count and measure.
+The thing about math is you have to learn terms to understand what numbers are, what kinds of numbers are out there and the characteristics of each type.
+Numbers are just mathematical symbols that we use to count and measure.
 But not all numbers are created equal.

 Advertisement

-For instance, take the concept of "real numbers."
+For instance, take the concept of the "real number system."
 If numbers can be real, are there also fake numbers?
-Well, yes — at least there are real numbers and imaginary numbers.
+Well, there are real numbers and imaginary numbers.
 But what does that mean?

 Real Numbers Are All the Numbers